bduffany/nextjs-app-template/README.md

   while also fixing the issue that neither Prettier nor VS Code organizes imports in a satisfying way ([#5995](https://github.com/prettier/prettier/issues/5995))

+- A simple, extensible environment variable mechanism that allows different environments for development and production.

+- Proper configuration for Jest.
+Run `yarn jest` to run all tests in the package.

 - A `Dockerfile` so you can easily deploy it to the cloud.

 ## Recommended VS Code extensions